 Another venue with links to Amsterdam’s squatting movement, OCCII was occupied in 1984 then legalised several years later, leading to its current format, which relies on the hard work of volunteers and donations for its maintenance.
 Several non-profit organisations contribute to OCCII’s programming and its calendar tends to lean towards heavier strains of rock or electronic music.
 While it’s mainly known for its underground gigs, OCCII contains several community-driven projects, including a café, library and bike-repair shop.

-Even though Paradiso isn’t really an underground spot anymore (as it frequently books blowout, international performers) it is worth mentioning that this popular venue was originally established by a group of hippies in the 1960s and has played an important part within Amsterdam’s music scene for over 40 years.
+Even though Paradiso isn’t really an underground spot anymore as it frequently books big international performers, it is worth mentioning that this popular venue was originally established by a group of hippies in the 1960s and has played an important part within Amsterdam’s music scene for over 40 years.
 Located inside an old church with beautiful stained-glass windows, the venue has two stages: the Main Hall and the Small Hall which can accommodate 1,500 and 250 visitors respectively.
-Aside from more mainstream acts, Paradiso also provides space for alternative musicians and regularly organises events geared towards Amsterdam’s youth culture.
+Aside from more mainstream acts, Paradiso provides a platform for alternative musicians and regularly organises events geared towards Amsterdam’s youth culture.
 It is common for international punk and indie acts to appear at Paradiso and the venue also hosts an indoor festival dedicated to these genres twice a year called London Calling.

 Situated underneath a bridge that trails over Vondelpark